budiong054/budiong054/README.md

 - 🌱 I'm not just learning how to write codes but I am learning how to solve problems

-- 🔭 I believe that with technology many problems and challenges in africa and the world at large could solved
+- 🔭 I believe that with technology many problems and challenges in africa and the world at large can be solved

 - ⚜ All of my projects are available [Here!](https://github.com/budiong054?tab=repositories)
 </div>